Call our Confidential Advice Line. Calls to this number are free of charge.

 If the likelihood of meeting the wage bill is slim, this is a sure sign that insolvency is looming.
 You may not have taken a salary from the business yourself for a few months in the hope that the next big sale will correct the situation, but it is very rarely the case, and once employee’s wages go unpaid your company is already technically insolvent.

-These are just a few of the signs of insolvency, but there are specific tests that can be carried out to confirm the situation.
+These are a few of the major warning signs of insolvency, but there are also specific tests that can be carried out to confirm a company's solvency (or insolvency).

 A company is said to be insolvent if it cannot pay its bills as they fall due, or the total of its liabilities exceeds the total value of assets.